rwbuie/analytics_teams/index.md

 This is a landing page for the study **Performance and Organizational Characteristics of Analytics Teams in Healthcare and Population Health**.

-This study is being conducted by [Ronald W. Buie], an epidemiologist with Public Health Seattle & King County and a PhD Candidate at the University of Washington, School of Medicine, Department of Biomedical Informatics and Medical Education.
+This study is being conducted by [Ronald W. Buie].  an epidemiologist with Public Health Seattle & King County and a PhD Candidate at the University of Washington, School of Medicine, Department of Biomedical Informatics and Medical Education.

 # Key Information